Mathematical statistics

 ylabel!(L"f(x; \mu, \sigma)")

-Many systems of physical nature can be described by a model of the following form:
+Many systems of physical nature can be described using a model of the following form:

-The gain matrices in a Kalman filter can be computed iteratively to improve filtering results.
+The gain matrices in the Kalman filter can be calculated iteratively to improve filtering results.
 In this example, all variables are scalar quantities.
-We consider $a \in (0,1)$ and the model tends to 0 with the strength of $a$ at each time instant.
+We believe that and the model tends to 0 with force at every moment of time.

-Task: Demonstrate the ability of the Kalman filter to track a univariate autoregressive process.
+Task: Demonstrate the Kalman filter's ability to track a one-dimensional autoregressive process.

 using Distributions, LinearAlgebra, Random, Measures, Plots;